 Pictures from Zelgear and Marcin S

-These days IKs are mostly made from PVC, be it the hull or the bladders.
+These days IK hulls are mostly made from PVC.
 Just three main IK brands still using old school synthetic rubber: Gumotex (Cz), Grabner (AT) and NRS (USA).
 PVC gets recycled, is made everywhere and so is cheap off the roll and easy to heat weld.
 But is it only me who finds something unpleasantly ‘plasticy’ about PVC: the stiffness, the texture, the smell and maybe the eco-stigma.

 The only PVC IK I’ve ever owned punctured on the slightest thorn and went on to do that with the next owner.
 And this was supposedly quality ‘Mirasol’ PVC from Germany (to be fair, a mate with an older K40 had no puncture problems whatsoever).
-I can’t imagine any Gumotex or Grabner I’ve had ever doing that.
-That’s why I persevered with synthetic rubber IKs, even if it’s becoming an expensive dinosaur fabric.
+I can’t imagine any Gumotex or Grabner I’ve owned ever doing that, not even my many (TPU) packrafts.
+That’s why I persevered with synthetic rubber IKs, even if it’s becoming an expensive ‘dinosaur’ fabric.

 For inflatables TPU is clearly superior to PVC in all ways except price and stiffness (but this works both ways).
 “It has properties between the characteristics of plastic and rubber.
 So, it is flexible without plasticizers, and its flexibility does not affect the design or its strength and durability.”
 Link

 In a way, my 3-metre MRS Nomad packayak (left) was as much a TPU kayak as a packraft.
 With just 2psi or so, it was able to hold its shape (under my weight), but now costs nearly €1400 in the decked version.
 In 2022 I got a similar Anfibio Sigma TXL (above) which works surprisingly well in IK environments while weighing just 4kg.